 Streaming music on your Apple Watch is one of the biggest and most common battery drainers.
 Instead of streaming, I recommend adding songs that are already on your iPhone to your Apple Watch.
 To do this, open the Watch app on your iPhone, tap the My Watch tab, then tap Music.

 To add music to your Apple Watch, the Add Music… underneath Playlists & Albums.
 When you find a song you want to add, tap on it and it will be added to your Apple Watch.
+If your Apple Watch battery dies fast, this should be able to help.

 Use Power Reserve When Apple Watch Battery Life Is Low